LordAshes/TaleSpire-CustomMiniPlugin/README.md

 Transformations are automatically loaded when the board is loaded as long as the client has the corresponding content files.

+Difference poses, if available, can be accessed by specifying the content name followed by a dot and the pose.
+For example, the content name 'Trix.Crouch' would look up the Crouch pose in the Trix assetBundle.

 ### Initiating Effect

 Each mini can have one effect active at a time.
 This process works identically to the Mini Transformation process except it